Personal Injuries, Medical Negligence*, Family Law, Employment Law

 Telephone: 071-916 2032

-A qualified Barrister, Mary practised in Dublin and on the Midland Circuit, specialising in personal injuries, medical negligence, family law and employment law.
+Mary qualified as a Barrister in 2005 and practised in Dublin and on the Midland Circuit, specialising in personal injuries, medical negligence, family law and employment law.
 Mary is a skilled and experienced advocate and has represented clients in all the courts of the land.

 Mary was an active member of the board of the Sligo Volunteer Centre.
 She advised on all aspect of corporate governance and compliance with both the CRO and the Charities Regulatory Authority.